 The key to relieving low back pain…the Psoas.

 Low back pain is one of the most common complaints we hear about.
-It’s estimated that 80% of people will experience some sort of low back pain within their lifetime.
+80% of people will experience some low back pain within their lifetime.

 The most common reason for this discomfort are tight psoas muscles (commonly known as hip flexors).
 The psoas is attached to the lower 5 lumbar vertebrae and connects through the pelvic bowl over the front of the hip to the top of the femur.
 It’s the main muscles that connects the upper body with the lower body and it’s the muscle that allows us to lift our leg.